ExpediaGroup/github-helpers/README.md

 **Key Features:**

 - Mark PRs as stale after a configurable number of days of inactivity
-- Automatically close PRs with specific labels
+- Automatically close PRs with specific labels or after additional stale time
+- Auto-remove stale labels from recently updated PRs
 - Exempt certain labels, authors, or draft PRs from processing
 - Limit operations per run to avoid rate limiting
 - Flexible sorting and filtering options